freyste/freyste.github.io/_posts/2019-9-20-Apple_Watch.md

 ![_config.yml]({{ site.baseurl }}/images/WatchS5.png)

-I thought it would be worth noting the launch of a project I have worked very closely on.
+I thought it would be worth noting the launch of a project I have worked closely on.
 It is after all the project that I have spent the majority of my waking hours working on over the past year and a half.

-Very appreciative to have not only worked on what some report as being the best selling watch of all time but also one that has many stories of its helping save lives.
+Very appreciative to not only have worked on what some report as being the best selling watch of all time but also something that has so many stories of its helping save lives.
+Here are some pretty great stories of the Apple Watch saving lives:

 <a href="https://www.cnet.com/news/apple-watch-saved-my-life-5-people-share-their-stories/">https://www.cnet.com/news/apple-watch-saved-my-life-5-people-share-their-stories/</a>